A Guide to Understanding SSDI vs SSI Benefits

 SSI monthly benefit amounts are set by Social Security regulations.
 As of the date of this post, the monthly amount for a non-blind individual is $841 per month.

-Importantly, Social Security may reduce this monthly amount if they determine that you are receiving “in-kind” support from another person.
+Importantly, Social Security may reduce this monthly amount if they determine that you receive ‘in-kind’ support from another person.
 This is most often the case when an SSI applicant is living with another person and not contributing to household expenses.

 Sometimes, when this is the case, Social Security will reduce your monthly benefit by one-third.
-If that happens, Social Security is assuming the value of support you receive from the person with whom you live is at least one-third of your full monthly benefit amount.
+If that happens, Social Security assumes that the support from the person you live with is worth at least one-third of your full monthly benefit amount.
 There can be ways to avoid such reduction, but it is a complex issue on which you should seek a disability attorney’s advice.

 As mentioned in the previous section, there can be situations in which a person qualifies for both SSDI and SSI.
 That said, the benefits do not get added together; rather, you just receive the maximum amount provided by either benefit.
 Usually, if a person has insured status, their monthly SSDI benefit amount is greater than $841.
 In that case, the person will just receive the SSDI benefit amount.

-When a person has insured status but a more sporadic work history, their SSDI benefit amount may be less than the set SSI benefit amount.
-For that person, they will receive their SSDI benefit, and then also receive an SSI benefit for the difference between their SSDI and the set SSI amount.
+When a person has insured status but a more sporadic work history, their SSDI benefit amount might be less than the set SSI benefit amount.
+That person will receive their SSDI benefit, as well as an SSI benefit for the difference between their SSDI and the set SSI amount.
 For example, if a person’s SSDI benefit amount is $500, that person will receive $500 in SSDI and up to $341 in SSI, for a total of $841 (the set SSI amount).

 We Help Workers Maximize Their Disability Benefits